Deformations of Lie algebras of type ${D}_{l}$ and $\overline{{D}_{l}}$ in characteristic 2: Abstract

 \section{Abstract}

-The description of global deformations of Lie algebras is important since it is related to unsolved problem of the classification of simple Lie algebras over a field of small characteristic.
-In this paper we study global deformations of Lie algebras of type ${D}_{l}$ over an algebraically closed field K of characteristic 2.
-It is proved that Lie algebras of type $\bar{D_{l}}$ are rigid for odd $l>3$.
-Some global deformations of Lie algebras of type ${D}_{l}$ are constructed for even $l\ge 4$.
+The study of global deformations of Lie algebras is related to the problem of classification of simple Lie algebras over fields of small characteristic.
+The classification of finite-dimensional simple Lie algebras is complete over algebraically closed fields of characteristic $p>3$ (\cite{Strade1}-\cite{Strade3}).
+Over the fields of characteristic 2, a large number of examples of Lie algebras are constructed that do not fit into previously known schemes.
+Description of the deformation of classical Lie algebras first gives new examples of simple Lie algebras, and second allows you to describe known examples as deformations of classical Lie algebras, as is done, for example, in \cite{CKK}.
+This paper describes the spaces of local deformations of Lie algebras of the type $D_l$ for $l>3$ and the factor of the algebra at the center $\overline{D}_l$, and describes some global deformations of Lie algebras of these types that are not rigid.

 {\bf Key words:} modular Lie algebras, cohomology, deformations